intuit/isl/docs/language/conditions.md

 title: Conditions
 parent: Language Reference
 nav_order: 3
+description: "ISL conditions including if/else statements, switch/case expressions, and the coalesce operator.
+Supports regex and complex conditional logic."
+excerpt: "ISL conditions including if/else statements, switch/case expressions, and the coalesce operator.
+Supports regex and complex conditional logic."
 ---

 ISL conditions can be expressed as a statement, an expression that returns a value or as a coalesce operator.